 - Viral: enteroviruses (including Coxsackie, echo, Enterovirus 71), HSV (primarily Type 2), arboviruses (West Nile virus, others), LCMV, mumps, influenza, parainfluenza, measles, EBV, CMV, VZV, HHV-6, parvovirus B19, acute HIV infection, Ebola virus.

-- Fungal: occasional causes if fungal culture not obtained, or lacks growth of organism.
+- Fungal: occasional causes if fungal culture not obtained or lacks organism growth.

-- Parasitic: Toxoplasma gondi (more commonly encephalitic), Amoeba spp., T. solium
+- Parasitic: Toxoplasma gondii (more commonly encephalitic), Amoeba spp., T. solium, Angiostrongylus cantonensis

-- Recurrent: often due to HSV (formerly called Mollaret’s meningitis)
+- Recurrent: often due to HSV (formerly called Mollaret’s meningitis); repeated meningitis following exposure to a given medication suggests medication-induced

-- Non-infectious causes: carcinomatous (primary or metastatic, lymphoma or leukemia), drug-induced (e.g., TMP-SMX, INH, ibuprofen, allopurinol), CNS vasculitis, CNS sarcoidosis, Behçet’s syndrome, vaccines, benign lymphocytic meningitis, HANDL (headache w/ neurological deficits and lymphocytic pleocytosis), intravenous immunoglobulin, Vogt-Koyanagi-Harada syndrome, SLE, granulomatosis with polyangiitis, Sjögren syndrome, Kikuchi-Fujimoto disease.
+- Non-infectious causes: carcinomatous (primary or metastatic, lymphoma or leukemia), drug-induced (e.g., TMP-SMX, INH, ibuprofen, allopurinol, immune checkpoint inhibitors), CNS vasculitis, CNS sarcoidosis, Behçet’s syndrome, Fabry disease, vaccines, benign lymphocytic meningitis, HANDL (headache w/ neurological deficits and lymphocytic pleocytosis), intravenous immunoglobulin, Vogt-Koyanagi-Harada syndrome, SLE, granulomatosis with polyangiitis, Sjögren syndrome, Kikuchi-Fujimoto disease.

 - The above lists are not entirely comprehensive.

-- Member of picornavirus family, which is the second most common viral infection in humans after rhinovirus.
+- Member of the picornavirus family, the second most common viral infection in humans after rhinovirus.

 - Infants infected > children > adults.